mozzarellaV8/agora-marketplace/parse-html/agDirDist.md

 # Agora Directory Distribution

 Counts of pages per relevant directory: product & vendor pages by date.
+The **'p directory'** column sometimes contains 2 values - the first is number of pages directly from the harvest, and the second being number of pages after removing files with no information (e.g. login-credential pages vs. listing pages).

 date | p directory | vendor directory
 ---- | :---------: | ---------------: